zju3dv/EasyMocap/doc/realtime_visualization.md

 ![](./assets/vis_server.png)

 You can alternate the viewpoints free.
+Press `a` to automatic rotate the scene.
 The configuration file `config/vis/o3d_scene.yml` defines the scene and other properties.
 In the default setting, we define the xyz-axis in the origin, the bounding box of the scene and a chessboard in the ground.

 ## Send the data